jtsage/jtsage-datebox/docs/api/calWeekModeDay.md

 layout: api
 defval: "1"
 dattype: "Integer"
+dyn: "True"
 ---

-DAY of week to select in week mode - using a zero based array - 0=Sunday ...
-6=Saturday
+When using {% api_doc calWeekMode %}, this is the day to select.
+Number is zero based.
+(0=Sunday ...
+6=Saturday)